repeato-qa/Repeato-CLI-prebuilt/README.md

 ## Outputs:

-1. An html file containing a table with links pointing to the test run results is created in the root folder of Repeato CLI
+1. A JUnit xml file is created in the root folder of Repeato CLI
-2. A JUnit xml file is created in the root folder of Repeato CLI
+2. For each test a testRun object is created in `[workspaceDir]/[testId]/test.json`
-3. For each test a testRun object is created in `[workspaceDir]/[testId]/test.json`
+3. For each test step a screenshot is created in `[workspaceDir]/[testId]/testRuns/[deviceId]/`
-4. For each test step a screenshot is created in `[workspaceDir]/[testId]/testRuns/[deviceId]/`
+4. An html batch report is created in the `[workspaceDir]/batchRuns` directory.
+The exported directory can be shared via a webserver to make the report accessible to your QA team.
-5. An html batch report is created in the `[workspaceDir]/batchReports` directory.
-The batchReport directory can be shared via a webserver to make the report accessible to your QA team.
+5. A batchRun.json file containing all the batch run information in `[workspaceDir]/batchReports/[your batch report]` directory
-6. A batchRun.json file containing all the batch run information in `[workspaceDir]/batchReports/[your batch report]` directory
+6. Returns with exit code 0 if batch runner managed to run all tests, even if a test failed.
+Returns different exit code if some error occured during execution.

 ## Requirements: